From the owner:

 Guaranteed Low Cost

 Enjoy the lowest price around for first aid training.
-Only pay $99 for your certified Red Cross Standard First Aid course.
-Elsewhere you’re paying approximately $130 with HST factored in.
+Only pay $99 all inclusive for your certified Red Cross Standard First Aid course.
+Elsewhere you’re paying at least $130 with HST factored in anywhere else.
+Financially it’s the best deal you’ll find!

 all for charity